camunda/camunda-bpm-assert/camunda-bpm-assert/README.md

 <a name="helpers-execute"/>
 #### Executing jobs

-You can directly execute a job by means of static helper method:
+You can directly execute a job by means of a static helper method:

 ```java
 execute(job());